 2) "How Google Works," Eric Schmidt

 Ever wonder what it's actually like to work at Google?
-The SlideShare below from Eric Schmidt (Google's Executive Chairman and ex-CEO) could clue you in -- it outlines some of the top lessons he and his team have learned from running and hiring for one of the top companies in the world.
+The presentation below from Eric Schmidt (Alphabet, Inc.'s Executive Chairman and ex-CEO of Google) could clue you in -- it outlines some of the top lessons he and his team have learned from running and hiring for one of the top companies in the world.
 Besides giving you a peek behind the scenes of a top company, it could inspire you to make changes to the way your business runs.

 3) "Fix Your Really Bad PowerPoint," Slide Comet